Adaptive p-value weighting with power optimality

-\begin{rk} The case $\alpha\geq \bar \pi_0$ is rarely met in practice because $\alpha$ is chosen small and the signal is assumed to be sparse (so $\bar \pi_0$ is large) but it is kept to cover all situations.
-It confirms the intuitive idea that in this situation the best strategy is to reject all hypotheses because then the FDP is equal to $\pi_0\leq\bar \pi_0\leq\alpha$. \end{rk}
+\begin{remark} The case $\alpha\geq \bar \pi_0$ is rarely met in practice because $\alpha$ is chosen small and the signal is assumed to be sparse (so $\bar \pi_0$ is large) but it is kept to cover all situations.
+It confirms the intuitive idea that in this situation the best strategy is to reject all hypotheses because then the FDP is equal to $\pi_0\leq\bar \pi_0\leq\alpha$. \end{remark}